-Before there was a “once upon time” and “happily ever after”, there were countless variations of fairy tales that conveyed morals, social and/or political lesson through the narrations and characters, whilst displaying the history about a culture.
+Before there was a “once upon a time” and “happily ever after”, there were countless variations of fairy tales that conveyed morals, social, and/or political lessons through the narrations and characters, whilst displaying the history of a culture.
 Fairy tales are a common part of a person’s childhood, especially if they grew up in the United States.
 The Grimm Brothers’ fairytales have served as the foundation for the stories and movies that were recreated from their original form and welcomed into our homes.
 However, these republished stories have a distinct trend that focuses on the validation of women through beauty, while the men are portrayed as active and violent.
-Disney films have been the prime suspect that illustrates the changes that fairytales undergone, now featuring stereotypes and more subtle forms of social manipulation.
-These fairy tales have been tracked to how society sees the roles of men and females, exercising power over women and maintaining gender inequality.
-Based on a number of classic fairy tales, such as “Cinderella” and “Snow White”, how have these stories portrayed a representation on how society socially categorized women?
+Disney films have been the prime suspect that illustrates the changes that fairytales have undergone, now featuring stereotypes and more subtle forms of social manipulation.
+These fairy tales have been tracked to how society sees the roles of men and females, exercising power over women, and maintaining gender inequality.
+Based on a number of classic fairy tales, such as “Cinderella” and “Snow White”, how have these stories portrayed a representation of how society socially categorized women?

-In Charles Perrault’s tales, he took early European peasant tales and changed them to suit the upper-class society of 17th Century France.
-At that time, French storytellings were considered an important social art.
+In Charles Perrault’s tales, he took early European peasant tales and changed them to suit the upper-class society of 17th-century France.
+At that time, French storytelling was considered an important social art.
 That is why Perrault customized the stories and added new ones, showcasing the difficulties and challenges of his time period.
 His stories reflected typical French actions and lighthearted humor.
-His collection was published in the late 1600s, featuring minimal violence but added in sexual arch, expected in the popular culture of the time period.
+His collection was published in the late 1600s, featuring minimal violence but adding a sexual arch, expected in the popular culture of the time period.
 Our modern tellings of “Cinderella”, “Little Red Riding Hood”, and “Sleeping Beauty” are based on Perrault’s versions.
-Perrault’s version of Cinderella, she is a “savoir-faire”, having the ability to both act and speak appropriately in social situations, drops her slipper on purpose for the prince to find and marry her.
+Perrault’s version of Cinderella, is a “savoir-faire”, having the ability to both act and speak appropriately in social situations and drops her slipper on purpose for the prince to find and marry her.

 This plotted theme was seen throughout a lot of the Grimm Brother’s fairy tales.

-In their version of Cinderella, “Aschenputtel”, after Cinderella’s mother passes away, her father marries again, this time a women who already has two daughters of her own, who were mean to the husband’s daughter, stealing her clothes and jewelry, forcing her to wear rags and do work in the kitchen.
+In their version of Cinderella, “Aschenputtel”, after Cinderella’s mother passes away, her father marries again, this time a woman who already has two daughters of her own, who were mean to the husband’s daughter, stealing her clothes and jewelry, forcing her to wear rags and do work in the kitchen.
 “And as on that account, she always looked dusty and dirty, and they called her Cinderella” (the Grimm Brothers, Cinderella).
 Despite them being mean, Cinderella remains in good spirits, regularly visiting her mother’s grave to pray for good to come to her.
-When the Prince’s ball comes around, Cinderella sneaks there, even though the stepmother told her to know and went without her with her daughters.
-As the same as the modern day version, she must return home by midnight and loses her slipper along the way.
+When the Prince’s ball comes around, Cinderella sneaks there, even though the stepmother tells her no and goes only with her daughters.
+The same as the modern-day version, she must return home by midnight and lose her slipper along the way.
 The prince finds it and proclaims he will marry the girl whose foot it fits.
-In this version, the stepsisters cut off parts of their own feet in hopes to fit into the glass slipper, trying to fool the prince that they are the girl.
-However, the prince is told about this trick by two birds who peck the step sister’s eyes out.
+In this version, the stepsisters cut off parts of their own feet in hopes of fitting into the glass slipper, trying to fool the prince that they are the girl.
+However, the prince is told about this trick by two birds who peck the step-sister’s eyes out.
 They end up spending the rest of their lives as blind beggars while Cinderella marries the prince and moves into his castle.

 Through the ages, the causes and effects have been consistently at work.
-A fairy tale has always been influenced on society, becoming a mirror into our society in the moment.
-From tradition oral tellings to the written literacy tale, to now films, fairy tales are carried by the new medium to be passed on to the next generation.
+A fairy tale has always been influenced by society, becoming a mirror of our society at that moment.
+From traditional oral tellings to the written literacy tale, to now films, fairy tales are carried by the new medium to be passed on to the next generation.
 Only to be changed yet again to reflect the future society and include an influential message.